GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ```

 It is important to note, that each branch of a pattern-matching expression
-spawns its own *path of execution*.
-Because exceptions disrupt the control flow
+spawns its own *path of execution* which is hard to achieve by using bare functional composition.
-of a program, functional languages use pattern matching based on contexts to
+Functional languages also use pattern matching based on contexts to
+process errors, so the execution flow is not disrupted by exceptions.

-process errors.
-Being returned somewhere in the middle of the chain of composed
+In the example above, `Nothing` being returned somewhere in the middle of the chain of composed
-functions that use pattern matching, `Nothing` will short-circuit the
-computation - only the branch with `Nothing` will be chosen.
-Such change of a
+functions will short-circuit the computation - only the branch with `Nothing` will be chosen in the remaining chain.
+In this case there is no need of exceptional stack unwinding and the abrupt termination of the flow.
-computational path or of a context is called an "*effect*" (not to be confused
+Such change of a computational path or of a context is called an "*effect*" (not to be confused
 with side effects).
 More precisely, effect is a computation that transforms
 something into something other (probably of some other type) wrapped in a context ADT.
 Such ADTs are called *effect types*.

 The two following sections contain some highly condensed abstract stuff, but it is important.
-Please, do not switch the channel.

 ## Some Category Theory